-Each May, boatloads of Duluth-Superior area sixth-graders travel through educational stations aboard the Vista Star and in South Pioneer Hall at the DECC.
+Each May, boatloads of Duluth-Superior area sixth-graders travel through a dozen hands-on educational stations aboard the Vista Star and in South Pioneer Hall at the Duluth Entertainment Convention Center.
 Carrying "passports" to document their adventures, they learn about the St. Louis River ecosystem and related commercial, industrial and recreational activities.
-During the 2.5-hour "excursions," students are introduced to topics ranging from pollution prevention and stopping aquatic invaders, to boating safety and commercial shipping.
+During the 2.5-hour excursions, students are introduced to topics ranging from pollution prevention and stopping aquatic invaders, to commercial shipping and boating and beach safety.

-This year, the St. Louis River Quest will draw over 1,400 pre-teens from 16 area schools and additional homeschoolers.
-Since its inception in 1993, River Quest has provided hands-on learning to over 17,000 students.
+This year, St. Louis River Quest will draw another 1,500 pre-teens from 14 area schools.
+Since its inception in 1993, River Quest has provided hands-on learning to more than 25,000 students.

 - Platinum ($1,000+)

 - Enbridge, Donald Weesner Foundation, ISD 709 Duluth Public Schools, Minnesota Sea Grant Program, Rotary Club of Duluth-Club 25, sappi, U.S. Army Corps of Engineers, Vista Fleet, Western Lake Superior Sanitary District

 - Gold ($500+)

 - Altec Industries, Inc., City of Duluth Utility Operations, CRH US, Fraser Shipyards, Genesis Attachments, Graymont (WI) LLC, Hallett Dock Company, Krech Ojard & Associates, Inc., Kwik Trip, Lake Superior National Estuarine Research Reserve, Lakehead Constructors, Marine Tech LLC, Minnesota Power, PolyMet Mining, TKDA, USDA Forest Service-Superior National Forest, Verso Corporation, Adele and Steve Yorde